blackskunk/Data_Analyst_Training/README.md

-# Data Management and Visualization

-## Cousera & Wesleyan University

-Start at February 2024
+# Purpose

+### This GitHub repository is used to publish the tasks and exercises performed during my Data Analytic training at Cousera